stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-__[laughs]__ You came back from the, the Sussex campus battle.
-Uh, yeah, so no. In short, no.
+__[laughs]__ You came back from the Sussex campus battle.
+Yeah, so no. In short, no.

 #### BEN

 From Bittercape:

-> "Have you ever met anyone in a professional setting who knows you from Stellar Firma?"
+>"Have you ever met anyone in a professional setting who knows you from Stellar Firma?"

 #### TIM

-Uh, no. I have people in a professional setting that now know I do Stellar Firma.
+No. I have people in a professional setting that now know I do Stellar Firma.
 So, like, some people at my work listen.
-Uh, like one of my bosses listens and it's weird when he brings stuff up from the podcast. __[Ben snorts]__ Like, he'll just say, "What-- what did you mean by this?"
-And I'll be like, "Well, the-- the answer is nothing but um... __[Ben laughs]__ now let's have a meeting."
+Like one of my bosses listens and it's weird when he brings stuff up from the podcast. __[Ben snorts]__ Like, he'll just say, "What did you mean by this?"
+And I'll be like, "Well, the answer is nothing but um... __[Ben laughs]__ now let's have a meeting."
 So, so yeah.
 No, I've never encountered anyone who's like, "Hey, you sound like that guy from the podcast."
 So, yeah.
 Currently not.
 Hopefully soon.

 #### BEN

 Yeah, well, that's the thing.
-Yeah, I-- I-- me neither, um, because I've been in my job I think basically as long as I've been doing Rusty Quill.
-So, you know, I-- I've not met anyone new who's been like, "Ah, you're that guy."
-Um, also, 'cause, you know _(whispers)_ *we're not that famous*.
+Yeah, me neither, because I've been in my job I think basically as long as I've been doing Rusty Quill.
+So, you know, I've not met anyone new who's been like, "Ah, you're that guy."
+Also, 'cause, you know _(whispers)_ *we're not that famous*.

 #### TIM